chrislo27/RhythmHeavenRemixEditor/README.md

 † Donations are only made to the project maintainer, [@chrislo27](https://github.com/chrislo27).

 RHRE3 logo designed by [GlitchyPSIX](https://www.youtube.com/user/supermarioglitchy33/).
-Features screenshots provided by durangodudes.
+Features screenshots provided by durangodudes and dexiedoo.